Kings rally from 17 down to beat Nuggets 100-97 in overtime

 SACRAMENTO, Calif.
+(AP) — Sacramento coach Luke Walton views Harrison Barnes as a calming influence for the Kings, something that showed in a comeback win over Denver on Saturday.

-(AP) — Harrison Barnes scored six of his season-high 30 points in overtime, Buddy Hield hit two free throws with 9.5 seconds left and the Sacramento Kings rallied to beat the Denver Nuggets 100-97 Saturday.
+Barnes scored six of his season-high 30 points in overtime, Buddy Hield hit two free throws with 9.5 seconds left and the Kings rallied to beat the Nuggets 100-97.

+“That’s largely my role, to come in to help where needed,” Barnes said.
+“Some nights it’s scoring.
+Some nights it’s rebounding, some night it’s defense.
+Some nights it simply just making the right play.
+That’s something I try to do consistently for this team.”

+Barnes’ leadership has become much more valuable while Sacramento plays without injured starters De’Aaron Fox and Marvin Bagley III.
+He helped stabilize the Kings after they trailed by 17 at halftime, then came up big in overtime when he nearly outscored Denver by himself.

+“Tonight, he showed again why he’s so important to us on both ends of the court,” Walton said.
+“It was a good, solid win for our group, one that we needed and we worked for.”

-Sacramento trailed by 17 at halftime and didn’t lead until Barnes made a jumper early in overtime.
+Sacramento didn’t lead until Barnes made a jumper early in overtime.
 Gary Harris’ 3-pointer put the Nuggets up 95-94, but Barnes answered with two free throws and scored on a short lean-in shot.

 Harris made two free throws before Hield answered with two of his own to help Sacramento end a six-game losing streak against Denver.

+The Kings became the third team this season to win after trailing by 17 at halftime, joining Miami and the Los Angeles Lakers.

-The Nuggets failed to get off a shot in the final 15 seconds.
+The Nuggets failed to get off a shot in the final 15 seconds as Jamal Murray dribbled out the clock.

+“We have to come up with something better,” Murray said.
+“The ball was in my hands, so it makes me look bad when that happens.
+We have to come up with something better, get open, and set some screens.
+It all comes out in the execution.”

 Nemanja Bjelica had 10 points and 12 rebounds for the Kings.
 Richaun Holmes added 13 points and 10 rebounds, and Hield had 21 points despite an off-night shooting.

 Harris scored 18 of his 25 points in the first quarter.
 Will Barton added 14 points, 12 rebounds and five assists.
-Jamal Murray scored 15 points.
+Murray scored 15 points.

 The Nuggets missed a chance to win in regulation when Holmes blocked Murray’s shot from behind at the buzzer.